 A lifelong interest in fundamental fluid dynamics arose through his understanding of the physics involved in a phenomenon encountered by diagnostic radiologists during the rapid injections of x-ray dyes into arteries - arteriographic standing waves.
 The creation of simple harmonic waves during a rapid injection defied prevailing theory in fluid dynamics that such rapid flows are made up of chaotic motion in the fluid.
 He saw coherent standing sound waves that coexisted with flow-induced simple harmonic fluid waves.
 This led to his finding that orderly simple harmonic standing waves extended far beyond arteriographic standing waves.

-His research into the fundamental fluid dynamics of transition from laminar flow to turbulent flow led to two unpublished articles and six auto-published monographs, the most recent being "Revolution in Candy Cane Spin" (2019).
+His research into the fundamental fluid dynamics of transition from laminar flow to turbulent flow led to two unpublished articles and nine self-published monographs, the most recent being "Boundary Layer Sound Beats" (2022).
 Copies of his fluid dynamics books are in some of the world's major libraries and have been sent to a number of the world's leading fluid dynamics researchers.

-Throughout his career, he has written in peer-reviewed journals (Radiology, The Lancet, the CMAJ, the CARJ, Urology and the Canadian Nurse Journal).
+Throughout his career, he has written monographs in peer-reviewed journals (Radiology, The Lancet, the CMAJ, the CARJ, Urology, the Canadian Nurse Journal, and Military Medicine).